 Course Content Graphics Year Term 1 Term 2 Term 3 10 You will work on designing and making a hanging mobile.
 This will involve being creative, developing ideas, mastering CADCAM by using the department laser cutter to manufacture the mobile.
 You will build up the key knowledge about Graphics whilst having a hands-on experience of learning.
 During the second term you will work on the design of a chocolate box featuring your chosen Designer.
 You will design and make the packaging and a vacuum forming mould with which you will make your very own chocolates to put into your packaging.
 You will also learn about the core elements of design and technology such as the range of materials open to us, emerging technologies, environmental, social and economic challenges.
 You will continue to learn about the Core elements of the course and through Graphics, you will prepare for the NEA by practising and developing your skills The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
-This is when you will complete a major project that will count for 50% of your final mark.
-The exam board will set a series of contextual challenges from which you choose one based on Graphics.
-You will be asked to investigate the context; come up with a series of designs; manufacture the product and then evaluate it.
-You will complete a series of revision tasks, that will include practical work based on your chosen material and the core knowledge section of the specification.
+11 This is when you will complete a major promark.
+The exam board will set a series of choose one based on Graphics.
+You will bup with a series of designs; manufacture the contextual challenges from which you e asked to investigate the context; come You will complete a revision tasks, that was practical work based chosen material and knowledge section of specification. will include d on your I the core